University Clinical Aptitude Test (UCAT)

-The test is 2 hours long and all sections are multiple-choice.
+The test is two hours long and all sections are multiple-choice.

 It is wise to always be aware of the time and not spend too much time on harder questions as this will have an impact on the later questions in the test.

-There is also a version of the UK CAT called the UK CATSEN (Special Educational Needs) designed for those that have special arrangements for a medical condition or disability.
+There is also a version of the UCAT called the UCATSEN (Special Educational Needs) designed for those that have special arrangements for a medical condition or disability.

 You will be given a piece of literature to read as the assessors are looking for your aptitude in reading information and being able to draw an analysis or conclusion from it.